-To install Signal using its DEB package, simply go to this link below and select the Linux install option. from there should see installation instructions and commands to run to get it installed.
-The commands are simple. just copy and paste and you’re all set!
+To install Signal using its DEB package, go to the link below and select the Linux install option.
+From there, you should see installation instructions and commands to get it installed.
+The commands are simple.
+Just copy and paste, and you’re all set!

 sudo apt install curl curl -s https://updates.signal.org/desktop/apt/keys.asc | sudo apt-key add - echo "deb [arch=amd64] https://updates.signal.org/desktop/apt xenial main" | sudo tee -a /etc/apt/sources.list.d/signal-xenial.list sudo apt update && sudo apt install signal-desktop

-After running the commands above, Signal should be installed and ready to use. although the package repository looks like it’s for Xenial, it should also work on Ubuntu 17.10 and 18.04.
-Ignore the name for now and install it.
+After running the commands above, Signal should be installed and ready to use.
+Although the package repository looks like it’s for Xenial, it should also work on Ubuntu 17.10 and 18.04.
+So ignore the name for now and install it.

-To launch it, go to the Activities Overview and search Signal and launch it.
+To launch it, go to the Activities Overview, search Signal, and launch it.
 When you first launch the app on Ubuntu, you’re prompted to link to your Signal Desktop.

 Install Signal via Snap

-Snap is a universal package manager that enables users to quickly install and maintain packages on Ubuntu systems… Ubuntu 16.04 and the previous version may not have Snap installed by default… so to install, run the commands below
+Snap is a universal package manager that enables users to install and maintain packages on Ubuntu systems quickly… However, Ubuntu 16.04 and the previous version may not have Snap installed by default… so run the commands below to install.

 sudo apt install snapd sudo snap install signal-desktop